-For urine Sample collection:
+For Urine Sample Collection:

-- o) Have the capacity to contain a minimum of 85mL volume of urine in each A and B bottle or container; - p) Have a visual marking on the A and B bottles or containers and the collection vessel, indicating: - (i) the minimum volume of urine required in each A and B bottle or containers as outlined in Annex C Collection of Urine; - (ii) the maximum volume levels that allow for expansion when frozen without compromising the bottle, container or the sealing system; and - (iii) the level of Suitable Volume for Urine for Analysis on the collection vessel. - Include a partial Sample Tamper Evident sealing system with a unique numbering system to temporarily seal a Sample with an insufficient volume in accordance with Annex E - Urine Samples - Insufficient Volume;
+- p) Have the capacity to contain a minimum of 85 mL volume of urine in each A and B bottle or container; - q) Have a visual marking on the A and B bottles or containers and the collection vessel, indicating: - (i) the minimum volume of urine required in each A and B bottle or container as outlined in Annex C Collection of Urine Samples; - (ii) the maximum volume levels that allow for expansion when frozen without compromising the bottle, container or the sealing system; and - (iii) the level of Suitable Volume of Urine for Analysis on the collection vessel. - Include a partial Sample Tamper Evident sealing system with a unique numbering system to temporarily seal a Sample with an insufficient volume in accordance with Annex E - Urine Samples - Insufficient Volume;

-For blood Sample collection:
+For Venous Blood Sample Collection:

-- r) Have the ability to collect, store and transport blood in separate A and B tubes and containers; - s) For the analysis of Prohibited Substances or Prohibited Methods in whole blood or plasma and/or for profiling blood parameters, the A and B tubes must have the capacity to contain a minimum of 3mL of blood and shall contain EDTA as an anticoagulant; - t) For the analysis of Prohibited Substances or Prohibited Methods in serum, the A and B tubes must have the capacity to contain a minimum of 5mL of blood and shall contain an inert polymeric serum separator gel and clotting activation factor; and u) For the transport of blood Samples, ensure the storage and transport device and temperature logger meet the requirements listed in Annex I - Collection, Storage and Transport of Blood Athlete Biological Passport Samples.
+s) Have the ability to collect, store and transport blood in separate A and B tubes and containers;

-[Comment to 6.3.4 s) and t): If specific tubes have been indicated in the applicable
+- t) For the analysis of Prohibited Substances or Prohibited Methods in whole blood or plasma and/or for profiling blood parameters, the A and B tubes must have the capacity to contain a minimum of 3mL of blood and shall contain EDTA as an anticoagulant; - For the analysis of Prohibited Substances or Prohibited Methods in serum, the A and B tubes must have the capacity to contain a minimum of 5mL of blood and shall contain an inert polymeric serum separator gel and clotting activation factor; and v) For the transport of blood Samples, ensure the storage and transport device and temperature data logger meet the requirements listed in Annex I - Collection, Storage and Transport of Blood Athlete Biological Passport Samples.

-WADA International Standard, Technical Document or Guidelines, then the use of alternative tubes which meet similar criteria shall be validated with the involvement of the relevant Laboratory(ies) and approved by WADA prior to use for Sample collection.]
+[Comment to 6.3.4 (t) and (u): If specific tubes have been indicated in the applicable WADA International Standard, Technical Document or Guidelines, then the use of alternative tubes which meet similar criteria shall be validated with the involvement of the relevant Laboratory(ies) and approved by WADA prior to use for Sample collection.]